-Table Mountain Trail is a 9.9 mile heavily trafficked loop trail located near Alta, WY that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until September.
+Table Mountain Trail is a 9.9 mile heavily trafficked loop trail located near Alta, Wyoming that features beautiful wild flowers and is rated as difficult.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until September.

 Table Mountain is a 12 mile out and back trail located near Alta, Wyoming.
 The trail is only recommended for very experienced outdoorsmen and primarily used for hiking.